abarker/typped/doc/sphinx_docs/index.rst

    This is alpha-level software.
 Many features are only partially implemented, and the documentation is incomplete.
-The user API can still change --- probably in minor ways but not necessarily.
+The user API can still change --- probably in minor ways, but not necessarily.

 Installation
 ============